Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 The prediction of \citet{Thiaville2012} was immediately backed by two experimental papers \cite{Emori2013,Ryu2013}.
-As the sign of the SHE (hence of the DL SOT) was known from other measurements, the direction of DW motion under current could be related to the sign of DMI [Fig. \ref{fig:DW-PtCo}(b)].
+As the sign of the SHE (hence of the damping-like SOT) was known from other measurements, the direction of domain wall motion under current could be related to the sign of DMI [Fig. \ref{fig:DW-PtCo}(b)].
 This sign was later obtained by several other techniques, so that presently estimates of interfacial DMI for a fair number of NM/FM interfaces exist.
 In this picture, the Pt/Co interface stands out with one of the largest interfacial DMI constant $D_\mathrm{s} \approx -1.7$~pJ/m \cite{Belmeguenai2015}.
-One of the techniques for determining the DMI consists in applying an additional in-plane field in order to compensate the DMI effective field on the DW.
-At this compensation, the DW velocity crosses zero \cite{Emori2013} [for an example see Fig.~\ref{fig:DW-PtCo}(b)].
+One of the techniques for determining the DMI consists in applying an additional in-plane field in order to compensate the DMI effective field on the domain wall.
+At this compensation, the domain wall velocity crosses zero \cite{Emori2013} [for an example see Fig.~\ref{fig:DW-PtCo}(b)].